BilacNicu/Project1Knights/README.md

 In the game of Knights and Knaves, we know that knights always tell the truth and the Knaves always lie.We created a knowledge base, with wich we resolved the mistery of the prepositions, returning who is a Knight and who is a Knave.

-This is the first from the two Projects for Harvard CS50's AI with Python Course.
+This is the first from the Week 1 Projects for Harvard CS50's AI with Python Course.